Where Does Our Water Come From?

 The Jornada del Muerto is located between the San Andres Mountains to the east and Caballo, San Diego, and Dona Ana Mountains, and the Mesilla Basin to the west.
 Water levels in the basin range from 50 to over 500 feet below ground level.
 Groundwater flow in the basin is generally to the west to southwest towards the Rio Grande Valley.
 Groundwater recharge in the Jornada del Muerto occurs from mountain front recharge, subsurface groundwater flow, and from geothermal upwellings.

-To accommodate future growth, Las Cruces Utilities stresses conservation and is acquiring surface water rights through leasing and purchasing agricultural water for municipal use.
-The long-range water plan calls for construction of a surface water treatment plant to extend the availability of water.
+To accommodate future growth, Las Cruces Utilities stresses conservation and has purchased agricultural water for municipal use.

 Las Cruces Utilities is a permitted water system allowed only a limited amount of water from the two aquifers.
 That's why it's so important to save water.
 Every community is faced with planning for future water use... and conservation is a critical part of our water plan now and in the future.
 It is vital that we do everything we can to decrease our water consumption.
 Las Cruces Utilities encourages plumbing fixture retrofits, water saving landscapes, and improved habits to decrease our everyday water use.